SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/02-linked-list/projects/02-double-linked-list/README.md

 ### Problem

-Implement `deleteNode` method to remove a specific value from double linked list
+Implement `deleteNode` method to remove a specific value from a double linked-list

 ### Implementation

 Write the implementation of the `deleteNode` method that removes a node with a specific value from the list.
 ```java

 public class Main {